Dagangan is using innovation, technology, and community to provide access to necessities in the country’s rural areas.

 To do this, the company provides support for Indonesian MSMEs similar to those managed by Muntayah and Yuliati.
 Through its applications and community leaders, entrepreneurs can save the time needed to buy items they could both use and offer in their stores such as basic necessities and other household needs.

 “We expect to accelerate economic equality by paving the way for the rural communities to access their basic needs efficiently.
 They now have the same opportunity as urban communities, completely meeting their daily needs affordably, without incurring additional shipping and logistics costs,” said Manafe.

 “We provide a same-day delivery service and bring the convenience of shopping for daily necessities similar to urban cities to rural areas,” Manafe said.
 “We aim to build a sustainable, inclusive, and integrated digital economy ecosystem, and we hope that our efforts can significantly contribute to accelerating the rural economy in Indonesia.”

 For more information, check out Dagangan’s impact report: https://blog.dagangan.com/dagangan-creates-positive-impact-for-25000-of-rural-communities/

 Dagangan is one of our portfolio startups in Plug and Play APAC.
 As an in-house venture capital, our goal is to fund the teams that are building the defensible businesses of the future.
-By leveraging our capital, our network of VCs, and our corporate partners, we give our portfolio companies an unfair advantage.
-Find out more about our upcoming Investor's Day here!
+By leveraging our capital, our network of VCs, and our corporate partners, we give our portfolio companies an added advantage.
+Join our platform today!